Typhoon Lan reaches Japan, bringing ferocious winds

-At least two people were killed and dozens injured as a mammoth typhoon struck Japan, hurling dangerous winds and threatening to cause major flooding and mudslides.
+At least two people were killed and many injured as a mammoth typhoon struck Japan, hurling dangerous winds and threatening to cause major flooding and mudslides.

 Typhoon Lan made landfall early Monday along Japan's southern coast near Minamiizu.
 The storm is rapidly moving to the northeast at 59 kilometers per hour (37 mph), CNN meteorologist Matt Daniel said.